-In recent months, DePuy Synthes, medical device manufacturers, has documented dozens of premature failures of their Attune Knee System resulting in destabilization of knee replacements and subsequent painful revision surgeries.
+DePuy Synthes has documented dozens of premature failures of their Attune Knee System resulting in destabilization of knee replacements and subsequent painful revision surgeries.

-If you recently underwent an unsuccessful knee replacement surgery using the Attune Knee System, reach out to our Louisville medical device attorneys for help.
-Our team at Meinhart, Smith & Manning, PLLC can offer unique insight into your legal options and help you fight back against major corporations.
+If you recently underwent an unsuccessful knee replacement surgery using the Attune Knee System, reach out to our Louisville defective medical device lawyers for help.
+Our skilled legal team at Meinhart, Smith & Manning, PLLC can offer unique insight into your legal options and help you fight back against major corporations and medical device manufacturers.
 Together we can not only argue for just financial compensation, but also ensure negligent companies are held accountable.

 Call today to schedule a free consultation.